Collaboration with Nadiya Petrovska

 Concrete, glass, plastic, acrylic, liquid.

 As you probably already guessed, this story is about Russian roadblocks.
-One of these located behind the bridge that connected the Ostriv (Island) district, where Nadya lived during the occupation and before it, with the city of Kherson.
-For her and all other residents who lived in this area, there was no way to avoid this unpleasant flying object.
+One of these was located behind the bridge that connected the Island district, where Nadia lived during the occupation and before it, with the city of Kherson.
+For her and all other residents of that area, there was no way to avoid this “unpleasant flying object".
 It was the only way into the city.
-Russian aliens with their organic bio-Buryats quite often stopped and searched not only individual cars, but also passenger buses with people.
-Men were sometimes forced to undress and even the yellow-blue shoes of a child could become the reason for their suspects.
-On this part of the road, on this asteroid, two parallel realities, two different worlds met.
+The Russian occupiers—these aliens with their organic bio-Buryats—quite often stopped and searched not only individual cars but also passenger buses.
+Men were sometimes forced to undress, and even a child’s yellow-and-blue shoes could become a reason for suspicion.
+On this stretch of road, on this asteroid, two parallel realities, two different worlds, met.

-In November 2022, immediately after the liberation of Kherson, we were driving our car along the roads of free Ukraine in the direction of Mykolaiv and saw the first roadblock.
-It was attended by Ukrainian military personnel, our defenders and liberators.
-We should have felt safe, but the same fear that was in the occupation rose to the surface.
-I understand that for the part of nervous system responsible for survival details and circumstances do not matter.
-Concrete block, car, camouflage, rifle... just a set of appropriate triggers.
-Does it matter at this moment and what are we actually guided by?
-As in this video and photo, the road and danger might disappear but the block remains.
-I would be happy to continue: “for life”, but I am not sure.
+In November 2022, immediately after the liberation of Kherson, we were driving along the roads of free Ukraine toward Mykolaiv and saw the first roadblock.
+This one was manned by Ukrainian military personnel, our defenders and liberators.
+We should have felt safe, but the same fear that we experienced during the occupation rose to the surface.
+I understand that for the part of the nervous system responsible for survival, details and circumstances do not matter.
+A concrete block, a car, camouflage, a rifle... it's just a set of non accidental triggers.
+What are we actually guided by?
+The road and the immediate danger will disappear, but the block remains.
+I would be happy to continue: "for life," but I'm not sure.
 Whose fear arose at the beginning of the invasion?
-Aren't we going round and round from generation to generation?
+Aren't we just going around and around from generation to generation?

 Series concept